jqnatividad/qsv/README.md

 It also has Out-of-Memory prevention, with two modes - NORMAL (default) & CONSERVATIVE.<br>See [Out-of-Memory Prevention](docs/PERFORMANCE.md#out-of-memory-oom-prevention) for more info.

-## Environment Variables and .env file support
+## Environment Variables & dotenv file support

 qsv supports an extensive list of environment variables and supports `.env` files to set them.